Skip to content

 Scammer has my information

-Zelle questions depend on whether you sent money, received fake proof, or saw an unauthorized transfer.
+Zelle questions depend on whether you sent money, received a fake payment notice, or saw an unauthorized transfer.

 Zelle scams